AlanGervin/SniperBot4k/README.md

 Please note you must also have a copy of node.js installed to run the bot.

+Once you have downloaded the files into a directory.
+Open that directory in a command prompt.
+Run the command "npm install" without the quotes.
+This will install all the dependencies.

 In the bot.js file replace the username and password in the two different functions.
 I've called them out in brackets in the file. examples of what to replace below

 replace with the name of the bot in quotes and remove the brackets